We plan to hold the 45th High School Physics Contest on January 26 (Friday) 2024.

-The Annual University of Alabama High School Physics Contest is typically held at the Ferguson Center on the campus of the University of Alabama.
+The Annual University of Alabama High School Physics Contest is typically held at John England Hall on the campus of the University of Alabama.
 This event is open to all high schools (and home-schooled students at equivalent levels) and usually attracts schools from surrounding states as well as many from Alabama.
 It consists not only of physics competitions but also of a program for teachers, a career panel for students with speakers from industry, government, and universities, a physics show, and informal opportunities to experience campus life at The University of Alabama.

 8:45-9:00am: Greetings and Instructions